harshitg123/Dart/README.md

          step 6: Restrt the command prompt.

-   2. Atom Text Editor - Installation
+   2. Atom Text Editor - Installation OR any text editor you have but strongly recommended to use "Atom" or "visual studio".